Expanded Form Multiplication: The Expanded Algorithm

 Understanding of Mathematical Properties

-It introduces students to the distributive property of multiplication, a fundamental principle they will use throughout their mathematics study.
+This method introduces students to the distributive property of multiplication, a fundamental principle they will use throughout their mathematics study.
 By expanding numbers and multiplying them in parts, students see how multiplication can be distributed to simplify problems.

 Preparation for Algebra